 1 1 1 0; ' unspecified

-CAUTION: If the SORT NAMES option is selected, columns in the Output window may be re-ordered relative to the Input window.
-When resolving unspecified or redundant rows, de-selecting the SORT NAMES option is recommended.
+CAUTION: If the SORT TERMS option is checked, columns in the Output window may be re-ordered relative to the Input window.
+When resolving unspecified or redundant rows, de-selecting the SORT TERMS option is recommended.